-The consolidated condensed financial statements included herein have been prepared by us without audit according to the rules and regulations of the Securities and Exchange Commission (SEC).
+The consolidated condensed financial statements included herein have been prepared by us without audit in accordance the rules and regulations of the Securities and Exchange Commission (SEC).
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States of America have been omitted pursuant to such rules and regulations.
 The financial statements reflect, in the opinion of management, all adjustments (consisting only of normal, recurring adjustments) necessary to state fairly the financial position and results of operations as of and for the periods indicated.
-The results of operations for the three and six months ended December 31, 2008, are not necessarily indicative of the results to be expected for the full year or for any other period.
+The results of operations for the three and nine months ended March 31, 2009 are not necessarily indicative of the results to be expected for the full year or for any other period.